A Universal Circuit Set Using the $S_3$ Quantum Double: Summary and outlook

+Building on these foundations, we demonstrate how the universal gate set proposed by Cui et al.\ can be implemented remotely using our braiding and measurement protocols.
+This remote realization preserves noise resilience by exploiting the intrinsic locality of non-Abelian anyons.
+To make our scheme experimentally accessible, we design a circuit model compatible with all required anyon operations.
+Crucially, the circuits consist of simple gates and measurements acting on qubits and qutrits, with low-weight syndrome extraction and strictly local connectivity.
+These features render our model particularly feasible for near-term quantum hardware platforms—including superconducting circuits, trapped ions, and neutral atoms—making it a strong candidate for the experimental realization of universal quantum computation with non-Abelian anyons.

+In addition to simulating the $\mathcal{D}(S_3)$ topological order, our proposal establishes a viable design paradigm for anyon-based quantum computing by incorporating quantum error correction at the circuit level.
+We show that generic circuit-level noise can be mitigated using anyon manipulations, reinforcing the robustness of the system.
+To further suppress the effective error rate, we introduce a concatenation scheme that replaces physical degrees of freedom with local codes, enhancing the scalability of the circuit model.

+In summary, this work presents a top-down architecture for an anyon-based quantum computer that offers several distinct advantages: universality, fault tolerance, geometric locality, and experimental feasibility.
+We anticipate that this proposal can be realized in practice and may serve as a foundation for the eventual construction of large-scale quantum computers.
+We hope it will stimulate interest across multiple communities—ranging from theory to experiment—and accelerate the development of a topological quantum computer.

-One interesting future direction is to examine quantum error correction more carefully.
-For example, one can probe the optimal error threshold by mapping the error correction problem in the anyon configuration picture onto a statistical physics model and analyzing its phase transition~\cite{Fan2023PRXQuantum,sala2024decoherencewavefunctiondeformationd4,sala2024stabilityloopmodelsdecohering}.
-In parallel, developing efficient decoding algorithms, such as minimum-weight perfect matching tailored to $\mathcal{D}(S_3)$, and investigating the corresponding error thresholds will be important -- a topic we hope to explore in the future.
+One important future direction is to examine quantum error correction more carefully and to assess the resource requirements specific to this proposal.
+For example, one can probe the optimal error threshold by mapping the anyon error correction problem onto a statistical physics model and analyzing its phase transition~\cite{Fan2023PRXQuantum,sala2024decoherencewavefunctiondeformationd4,sala2024stabilityloopmodelsdecohering}.
+In parallel, developing efficient decoding algorithms, such as minimum-weight perfect matching tailored to $\mathcal{D}(S_3)$, and investigating the corresponding error thresholds will be important—topics we hope to explore in future work.
+Building on these results, one can carry out comprehensive resource estimation, as has been done for the surface code~\cite{beverland2022assessingrequirementsscalepractical,Gidney_2021}, color code~\cite{Beverland_2021}, and Fibonacci qubits~\cite{Baraban_2010}, to evaluate the practical advantages of our proposal.